-As organizations grapple with the long-term impacts of COVID-19 and adapt to the new normal, empathetic leadership abilities will rise on companies’ lists of required competencies for their new management hires.
+As organizations grapple inflation, economic uncertainty, job cuts, and the long-term impacts of COVID-19, empathetic leadership abilities rise on companies’ lists of required competencies for new management hires.

-Overall, 81 percent identified interpersonal skills as important—more than any other kind of skill.
-In the context of the survey, interpersonal skills include the kinds of activities that are elemental to compassionate and empathetic leadership, including active listening, social perceptiveness, coordination, persuasion and negotiation, time management, and management of personnel resources.
+In the context of the GMAC survey, interpersonal skills include the kinds of activities that are elemental to compassionate and empathetic leadership, including active listening, social perceptiveness, coordination, persuasion and negotiation, time management, and management of personnel resources.

 Business school is the ideal training ground for developing soft skills